seauch/Transformers_Hungery_Hippos/README.md

 ## Analysis

-While models up to 2.7B parameters were tested, deeper analysis of scaling behavior would be valuable:
-How do pure H3 vs hybrid models scale with size?
+While models up to 2.7B parameters were tested, a deeper analysis of scaling behavior would be valuable, such as examining how pure H3 models vs. hybrid models scale with size.

 ## Impact